 Have you encountered any ideas about flow, freedom, or Being that you would like to add to this conversation?

 In the previous post, Isak Dinesen wrote of the "enrichment and pleasure" she felt in dreams where "all things are brought together" for a dreamer "who has got nothing to do" with creating it.
 A quite different sort of freedom is described by psychologist Mihaly Csikszentmihalyi.

 In the early 1990s, psychologist Mihaly Csikszentmihalyi published a book called Flow: The Psychology of Optimal Experience.
 In his first chapter, he says, "'Flow' is the way people describe their state of mind when consciousness is harmoniously ordered, and they want to pursue whatever they are doing for its own sake."
-This seems similar to the sense of flow I experienced spinning gently in the eddy—harmoniously ordered, wanting to pursue what I was doing—but there are other aspects to Csikszentmihalyi's flow that are different, as well.
+Perhaps there is some connection here with what Dinesen feels in her dreams and the African night.
+But as he goes on, Csikszentmihalyi identifies other aspects of creative flow that are different, as well.

 In his chapter called "The Conditions of Flow," he lists common characteristics mentioned when people talk about flow: "A sense that one's skills are adequate to cope with the challenges at hand, in a goal-directed, rule-bound action system that provides clear clues as to how well one is performing.
 Concentration is so intense that there is no attention left over to think about anything irrelevant, or to worry about problems."